XML RSS

 Facts About Breast feeding and Alcohol

-Studies have shown that alcohol passes freely into the mother's milk and levels peak at around 30-60 minutes after intake or 60 to 90 minutes when drinking with food.
+It is best to avoid alcohol while caring for your baby though breast feeding and alcohol are NOT completely contradictory.
+Studies have shown that alcoholic beverages pass freely into the mother's milk and levels peak at around 30-60 minutes after intake or 60 to 90 minutes when drinking with food.

 The amount the mother consumes is associated with the effects on the breastfeeding baby.